 Scotch College - Bow: Cyril V Staples, 2: Alfred F A Selle, 3: George S Strachan, Str: Alfred G Johnson, Cox: John Kirk, Cch: Stephen J Morell

-Wesley College - Bow: W A McLean, 2: H Osborne, 3: P J Ferguson, Str: H J W Hughes, Cox: J L Johnson, Cch: E A Perrick
+Wesley College - Bow: W A McLean, 2: H Osborne, 3: P J Ferguson, Str: H J W Hughes, Cox: J L Johnson, Cch: E A Derrick

-E1: 1st MGS, 2nd SC, Margin: 3 lengths.
+E1: 1st MGS, 2nd SC, Time: 7:38, Margin: 3/4 length.
 SC led early but it's bow side fell apart and resulted in an easy win of three lengths to Melbourne.

-E2: 1st GGS, 2nd WC, Margin: 1 length.
+E2: 1st GGS, 2nd WC, Time: 7:25, Margin: 1 length.
 The poor Wesley steering was cited as the reason for the Wesley loss.